Skip to content

 Summary

 Gibraltar-registered white-label payment gateway and orchestration platform with a 20-year operating history.
 1,000+ payment connections, 150+ countries, PCI DSS Level 1, seven consecutive years on the Visa Global Registry, Mastercard SDP Compliant, Google Pay authorized.
 Around 150 staff.
-Buyer profile is PSPs, banks, fintechs and enterprise merchants rather than direct-to-merchant single-brand operators — same buyer profile as Akurateco, Corefy, IXOPAY and BridgerPay.
-Strongest in CIS, Eastern Europe and MENA, with a Baku support office that Western competitors do not match. iGaming and sports betting are supported verticals but not productized — no advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector and no public Bet365-tier customer reference.
+The buyer profile is PSPs, banks, fintechs and enterprise merchants rather than direct-to-merchant single-brand operators, the same buyer profile as Akurateco, Corefy, IXOPAY and BridgerPay.
+Strongest in CIS, Eastern Europe and MENA, with a Baku support office that Western competitors do not match. iGaming and sports betting are supported verticals but not productized, with no advertised SoftSwiss, EveryMatrix, Slotegrator or BetConstruct connector and no public Bet365-tier customer reference.
 No published pricing.
 Two material disclosures for 2026 procurement: one of two processing data centers is in Moscow (the other is Amsterdam, both production, connected by a fail-safe channel), and a 2021 FinTelegram alert named Payneteasy as the payment facilitator behind the unauthorized broker NAB Consulting.

 Strongest Point